IBM/SalesEnablement-SterlingDataExchange-L3/docs/ConfigurationPart1.md

 ![](_attachments/OSB2BiAllRoutes.png)

-4. To start the setup of the test partner accounts, launch the IBM Sterling B2Bi dashboard by clicking on the route for the sterling-fg-b2bi-asi-internal-route-dashboard route in the **Location** column.
-Do not click the Route name... click the Route link in the **Location** column of the table.
+4. To start the setup of the SFTP adapter, launch the IBM Sterling B2Bi dashboard by clicking on the route for the **sterling-fg-b2bi-asi-internal-route-dashboard** route in the **Location** column.
+Do not click the Route name, rather click the Route link in the **Location** column of the table.

 ![](_attachments/OSB2BiDashboardRoute.png)